Think about it.

 I always say that learning how to stick to a budget becomes easier when you put all your cards on the table.

-And by that I mean, be honest with yourself about your spending weaknesses.
+Can you be honest with yourself about your budgeting struggles?

 We’ve made it far too easy on ourselves to spend money.